Keithy Simpson

-Keithy Simpson (born 19 April 1990, in Kingston) is a Jamaican professional footballer.
+Keithy Simpson (born 19 April 1990) is a Jamaican professional footballer.

 Career

-Youth and Amateur
+Youth and amateur

 Simpson attended Donald Quarrie High School and Hydel High School in Jamaica and played club soccer for Sporting Central Academy before joining the youth academy of Canadian team Vancouver Whitecaps joining Jamaica youth national teammate Dever Orgill.
 He featured in matches against the youth academies of Eintracht Frankfurt and Leicester City at the XXIX Dallas Cup, and played in the USL Premier Development League with the Vancouver Whitecaps Residency team in 2009.
 He also traveled to Germany with the club and competed against the U-19 team of Hertha Berlin and others.

 Senior

 After featuring for Sporting Central Academy most of his career, Simpson move to Portmore United in January 2011.
 He spent 18 months with North East Stars FC of the TT Pro League from September 2012.
 In March 2014, Simpson signed with Vaasan Palloseura in Finland.
 In 2016, Simpson signed with Águila in El Salvador.

 In September 2020, Simpson signed with Dunbeholden FC in the Jamaican top flight.